Santa Jeffy’s Guitar Shop

 No matter.
 I did not buy this guitar for resale.
 It will hang in my guitar room and remind me of the "grumpy, old hippie".

-I bought this from Sunday Guitars in Bend, OR in the summer of 2016.
+I purchased this from Sunday Guitars in Bend, Oregon, during the summer of 2016.
 The owner of the shop, Ted Engstrom, was kind enough to spend time on the phone providing some history...

 BTW - The tech at Sunday Guitars had to talk to me before Ted could officially "sell" this guitar to me.
 I had to insure that...